dirdr/beavops/README.md

 ## About

-Homelab insfrastructure stack making it trivial to deploy, monitor and manage internet facing services
+Homelab insfrastructure stack making it trivial to deploy, monitor and manage containers to internet

 ## Services 📦